iamthechad/grails-recaptcha/README.md

 This tag is responsible for generating the correct HTML output to display the captcha.
 It supports the following attributes:

 * `theme` - Can be one of `dark` or `light`.
 Defaults to `light`.
+* `size` - Can be one of 'compact' or 'normal'.
+Defaults to 'normal'.
 * `lang` - Can be any one of the supported ReCaptcha language codes.
 See the [list of supported language codes](https://developers.google.com/recaptcha/docs/language).
 * `tabindex` - Optional tabindex of the widget.
 * `type` - Type of captcha to display if the checkbox is not sufficient.
 Can be one of `image` or `audio`.
 Defaults to `image`.